 SAT Subject Tests are one-hour examinations that measure a student’s knowledge of specific subject areas (e.g., Chemistry, French, U. S. History, etc.).
-Only about 20 colleges nationally require one or more Subject Tests for admission, so unless your child is seriously considering applying to the Ivies, or a handful of other very highly selective colleges, they almost certainly will not need to take SAT Subject Tests.
+Only a few colleges nationally require one or more Subject Tests for admission, while others recommend them, so unless your child is seriously considering applying to a handful of very highly selective colleges, they almost certainly will not need to take SAT Subject Tests.
 If your son or daughter does need to take Subject Tests, please consult both the College Counseling Office and the subject-area teacher to determine the most appropriate time to take the test(s).

-Yes; in fact, the number keeps growing.
-Colleges to which Bolles students frequently apply that are test-optional include American, Furman, George Washington, Rollins and Wake Forest.
+Yes; in fact, the number keeps growing (and growing).
+Colleges to which Bolles students frequently apply that are test-optional include American, Furman, George Washington, Rollins, Sewanee, the University of Chicago and Wake Forest.
 Visit the website www.fairtest.org for an up-to-date list of all the colleges that are test-optional.

 - If your child decides to enroll in a course, choose the format (size of class, frequency of meeting, etc.) that works best for him or her.